 - DIY Leprechaun Hat Vase – This is so stinkin’ adorable that I can’t contain a little excitement about seeing this on my entry table!

 Your shares are how this site grows and I am sincerely grateful.
 Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite St. Patrick’s Day crafts board on Pinterest.
+Please share it on Facebook or save it to your favorite St. Patrick’s Day crafts pin board.